 Designed for current IT professionals or those with a background in computer or data science, a master’s in cyber security teaches a broad range of skills, including cloud security, data protection, and network analysis, and leads to a variety of careers.

-Like many degree programs, “Computer Engineering” often acts as an umbrella term for a variety of emphases students are allowed to pick from based on their goals.
-It is important to know that many schools offer an online master’s in computer engineering along with their electrical engineering programs.
-This is because, computer engineering also involves hardware technologies which are based on electrical engineering.
-Below are a few emphases that you may have the option to specialize in when completing your online master’s degree in Computer Engineering.
+Like many degree programs, “Computer Engineering” is an umbrella term for various emphases students can pick from based on their goals.
+It is important to know that many schools offer online master’s in computer engineering and electrical engineering programs.
+This is because computer engineering also involves hardware technologies based on electrical engineering.
+Here are some specializations students pursuing a master’s degree in computer engineering online can opt for:

 Area of Focus | Description | Careers This Concentration Prepares For |